ghnmqdtg/Deep-Learning-Based-Noise-Reduction-and-Speech-Enhancement-System/README.md

 ## Datasets
 The goal of this project is to recognize the noise in the input audio and clean them out with deep learning techniques.
 We mix clean voice and noises together as training input, and clean voice as output.

 As we all know, the data you use is more important than the model itself.
 We choose TIMIT as clean voice dataset.
 And according to [*Sounds perceived as annoying by hearing-aid users in their daily soundscape*](https://www.researchgate.net/publication/260093127_Sounds_perceived_as_annoying_by_hearing-aid_users_in_their_daily_soundscape), we select four categories of noise that respondents mentioned most, which are verbal human sounds, TV/radio, vehicles and household appliances as the goal that we want to clean out from the input audio.
-We sort out the labels from Audioset to build our target noise categories.

 ## Models
 ### Noise Classifier, NC